Trail summary

-Hike Overview
+Hike overview

 The Bandicoot Circuit is a moderately challenging 3.1-kilometer hike located within Mark Oliphant Conservation Park, South Australia.
 This 1.5-hour loop trail features steeper sections that provide a bit more exertion for walkers.

 Following a clockwise direction, the Bandicoot Circuit begins with a well-marked and easy-to-follow walking trail that winds through the park's forest.
-Be aware that a portion of the trail, roughly 650 meters, utilizes the quiet dirt Evans Drive.
+Be aware that a portion of the trail, roughly 650 meters, utilises the quiet dirt Evans Drive.
 Both the entrance and exit points for this section are clearly marked to avoid confusion.
 Resist the allure of any indistinct side trails that may branch off from the road, as they likely lead to dead ends.

 Begin your hike by heading clockwise from the carpark at Gate 1 on Scott Creek Road.
 Follow Loftia Track, a fire track, past the oval and shelter.
 You'll encounter the Bandicoot Trail about 100 meters after the junction with Nioka Track.